kzykhys/TwigExtensions/README.md

 Name           | Extension       | Description
 ---------------|-----------------|-------------
-center         | Core            | Centers the value in a field of a given width. filesizeformat | Core            | Format the value like a ‘human-readable’ file size (i.e. 13 kB, 4.1 MB, 102 Bytes, etc)
+center         | Text            | Centers the value in a field of a given width. filesizeformat | Text            | Format the value like a ‘human-readable’ file size (i.e. 13 kB, 4.1 MB, 102 Bytes, etc)

 ### Functions

 Name           | Extension       | Description
 ---------------|-----------------|-------------
-lipsum         | Core            | Generates some lorem ipsum for the template gist           | Snippet         | Embed a gist pastebin       | Snipeet         | Embed a pastebin
+lipsum         | Text            | Generates some lorem ipsum for the template gist           | Snippet         | Embed a gist pastebin       | Snipeet         | Embed a pastebin